andydunstall/piko/docs/manage/configure.md

 ### Cluster

-To deploy Pico as a cluster, configure `--cluster.join` to a list of cluster members in the cluster to join.
+To deploy Piko as a cluster, configure `--cluster.join` to a list of cluster members in the cluster to join.

 The addresses may be either addresses of specific nodes, such as `10.26.104.14`, or a domain name that resolves to the IP addresses of all nodes in the cluster.

-To deploy Pico to Kubernetes, you can create a headless service whose domain resolves to the IP addresses of the pods in the service, such as `pico.prod-pico-ns.svc.cluster.local`.
-When Pico starts, it will then attempt to join the other pods.
+To deploy Piko to Kubernetes, you can create a headless service whose domain resolves to the IP addresses of the pods in the service, such as `piko.prod-piko-ns.svc.cluster.local`.
+When Piko starts, it will then attempt to join the other pods.

 ### Authentication

-To authenticate upstream endpoint connections, Pico can use a [JSON Web Token (JWT)](https://jwt.io/) provided by your application.
+To authenticate upstream endpoint connections, Piko can use a [JSON Web Token (JWT)](https://jwt.io/) provided by your application.

-You configure Pico with the secret key or public key to verify the JWT, then configure the upstream endpoint with the JWT.
-Pico will then verify endpoints connection token.
+You configure Piko with the secret key or public key to verify the JWT, then configure the upstream endpoint with the JWT.
+Piko will then verify endpoints connection token.

-Pico supports HMAC, RSA, and ECDSA JWT algorithms, specifically HS256, HS384, HS512, RSA256, RSA384, RSA512, EC256, EC384, and EC512.
+Piko supports HMAC, RSA, and ECDSA JWT algorithms, specifically HS256, HS384, HS512, RSA256, RSA384, RSA512, EC256, EC384, and EC512.

 The server has the following configuration options to pass a secret key or